 Data Store – It is basically the main database.
 Best example is Oracle, SQL Server etc.

-Real Benefits You can feel When you use the in-memory Cache layer.
+Real Benefits with in-memory Cache layer.

 - The read traffic can be served from the caching layer, which frees resources on your data store, for example for write requests.